SuperZooper3/reci/README.md

 ### SQL queries for features

 Of special note, the backend pulls the SQL instructions it needs at runtime from the `backend/sql/` folder.
 This folder is where all SQL lives for our project, including our seeding code.

-Our production data generation script also lives in `backend/sql/seed/`, and you can read more about it in the README located there.
-This is the code for downloading/scraping/transforming real data that we have written.

 Instead of having a single `test-sample.sql`, for each of our features listed in the Milestone 1 report, you can find their query in the `backend/sql/` folder, and their corresponding expected output in `backend/sql/test-sample-out/` such as `backend/sql/test-sample-out/filterRecipes.out`.